elgris/stom/README.md

 # SToM: Structure To Map converter (yet another one)

-## WARNING!
-SToM is not supporting nested structs.
-Stay tuned, it will be fixed soon! :)

 ## What is it?
 Little handy tool to convert your structures into `map[string]interface{}`.
 It works in 2 modes:
 1. General mode.
 It's when you use exported method `ToMap` to convert arbitrary struct instance to map.